 We recommend reading: 8 Things that Happen to You When You Don’t Sleep Enough

 6. You have anemia

-A tingling sensation, cramps at night, and muscle weakness make up a group of symptoms that may mean anemia.
+A tingling sensation, night cramps, and muscle weakness make up a group of symptoms that may mean anemia.

-This illness, characterized by lowered red blood cell production, makes your body less able to oxygenate tissues, and this affects your muscles.
+This condition, characterized by a low red blood cell production, makes your body less able to oxygenate tissues, and this may affect your muscles.

 In fact, these nutrients increase your energy level in your whole body, helping get back your muscle strength.